 This picture took over two hours to create starting 20 minutes prior to sunset to capture some ambient light, taking dozens of pictures both natural and with artificial light to create the glow of the brick stones and the landscape.

-Finally, we waited for the sun to set to capture some of the landscape and interior lighting and voila.
+Finally, we waited for the sun to set to capture some of the landscape and interior lighting, and voila

-This complex shoot includes again a very wide home with a bridge to the guest’s house and indoor spa.
+This complex shoot includes again a very wide home with a bridge to the guest’s house and an indoor spa.

 It was important for me to incorporate the inside villas as well in the shoot, this was done by opening the main gate and providing a peek.